How to get the best deals on flights: 17 expert tips to find cheap flights in 2023

 13. Sign up to receive flight alerts

-You can use travel tools like Google flights to get notifications on flights you are thinking of booking so that you can keep an eye on prices.
+You can use travel tools like Google Flights or Skyscanner to get notifications on flights you are thinking of booking so that you can keep an eye on prices.

 14. Use price comparison sites

 You can search for cheap flights across hundreds of sites with flight comparison websites like Skyscanner (opens in new tab) or Booking.com (opens in new tab).
 If you also have flexibility with your dates, you can use Skyscanner to find the cheapest day to fly, or the cheapest month, to get to your chosen destination.

 Use can also use OTAs (online travel agents) such as Expedia (opens in new tab) and Ebookers (opens in new tab) as well as airlines, to find your cheap flight deals.
 These sites give you a great overview of the cheapest flights to your chosen destination and crucially, who is the cheapest to buy from.

 If you sign up as a member with sites like Booking.com (opens in new tab) you can also save money by earning loyalty rewards.
 Combine these points with airline miles to make extra savings on flights.

 15. Use a VPN